gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (g)

-Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatid with F-ara-EdU and synchronised to prometaphase.
+Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to prometaphase.
 The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebook can be found here: [notebook]().

 ### (i)

-Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatid with F-ara-EdU and synchronised to G2 phase.
+Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2 phase.
 The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebook can be found here: [notebook]().